-Answer: Homoeopathy works with any living thing, so fish can also be successfully treated by it.
+Answer: Homoeopathy works with any living thing, so fish are also be successfully treated by it.
 Remedies can even be used preventatively for certain fish diseases.

 Rather than trying to drop a pill down the mouth of a wriggling fish, though, there is an easier way – just medicate the water in which it swims.